Home New Products Books & Maps Software Archival Products Print & Bind News & How-To Upcoming Events Tech Support Contact Us

 There are some cases where Irish records may be fruitfully utilized if no origin in Ireland has been determined.
 This is particularly true if the immigrant had a rare name.
 Huguenots and Palatines with French and German surnames settled in particular localities in Ireland.
 If an Irish immigrant ancestor had a surname of French or German origin, records regarding these settlements could be utilized.

 If research has identified two surnames present in the place of origin (e.g., ancestor's surname and his wife's maiden name) the distribution of those two surnames in Ireland may be examined to see where both appear.
 Two of the most valuable sources for examining surname distribution in nineteenth century Ireland are Griffith's Primary Valuation and the Tithe Applotment Books.
-A full-name index to Griffith's Valuation has been produced on CD-ROM by Brřderbund in association with Heritage World and Genealogical Publishing Company.
+Full and free access to Griffith's Valuation is available on the Ask About Ireland website.
+Free access to The Tithe Applotment Books is available online at the National Archives of Ireland website

 II.
 What To Do if Only the County in Ireland is Known